The Oldest Skill, Newly Trendy

 Acknowledge Indigenous knowledge.
 Most North American foraging knowledge comes from Indigenous traditions, often without credit.
 When you learn from a book or class, ask whose knowledge is being transmitted.

-Don’t Instagram secret patches.
-Geo-tagged photos of rare mushroom or ramp patches have led to the destruction of multi-generational harvest sites.
-Share knowledge, not coordinates.
+Do not geotag the secret patches.
+Posts pinning rare mushroom or ramp stands to an exact location have led to the destruction of multi-generational harvest sites within a single season.
+Share the knowledge, never the coordinates.

 The Beginner’s First Ten Plants